-Keeping our people up-to-date and engaged is key to our success.
+Keeping our people up-to-date and engaged is key to our success and we recognise that great communication in the blended working world is crucial.
 From making sure teams understand how their roles contribute to our strategy, to sharing ideas and feedback, we run a comprehensive programme of continuous activity across multiple channels to keep employees informed and engaged.
+Our annual employee engagement and Employer Net Promoter Score surveys allow us to track engagement and listen/quickly respond to feedback within the business.